-Are you thinking about taking your small business online?
+Are you considering the idea of taking your small business online?

-One of the many decisions you have to make is if you should build your website yourself, or get someone to create your site.
+One of the many decisions you need to make is if you should build your site yourself, or get someone to help build your site.

-Both choices have pros and cons.
-Whatever choice you select will depend on many things like:
+Both options have pros and cons.
+Whatever option you decide will depend on a number of factors like:

-- Your level of commitment to manage and complete the project
+- Your level of commitment to supervise and manage the project

-If you have a small budget and you want to save money, you could choose to develop the web site yourself, but it goes without saying that you will then need to spend some time learning how to put things together.
+If you have a small budget and you want to save money, you could opt to develop the web site yourself, but it goes without saying that you will then need to invest time learning how to put everything together.